code-tortoise/blog/_posts/2025-04-20-snakemake.md

 Furthermore it has introduced me to Pixi.
 An alternative package manager to Conda, that boasts of being [up to 10x faster than Mamba when installing and resolving an environment from scratch](https://prefix.dev/blog/pixi_a_fast_conda_alternative).
 As well as a host of other benefits mentioned in the article hyperlinked above.

-I look forward to applying Snakemake and Pixi in my future projects!
+I look forward to applying Snakemake and Pixi in future projects!